* Data confounds fears France might slip into recession

 * Growth driven by household consumption, strong trade data

-* Boost to embattled President Hollande, as bond yields fall
+* Boost to embattled President Hollande, as bond yields fall at auction

 By Daniel Flynn